EasyPost/easyvcr-csharp/README.md

 # EasyVCR

-#### Disclaimer
-This is a distant fork of the original [Scotch by Martin Leech](https://github.com/mleech/scotch), completely rewritten in C# and enhanced with several new features and performance improvements.

-## What is EasyVCR?
 EasyVCR is a library for recording and replaying HTTP interactions in your test suite.

 This can be useful for speeding up your test suite, or for running your tests on a CI server which doesn't have connectivity to the HTTP endpoints you need to interact with.

 ## How to use EasyVCR

 #### Step 1.

 Run your test suite locally against a real HTTP endpoint in recording mode

 ```csharp